Lipstick on Your Collar (song): Cover versions

-"Lipstick on Your Collar" was recorded in German by Conny as "Lippenstift am Jacket" which reached #131 in Germany in April 1960 (the single was a double-sided hit with the Rex Gildo duet "Yes, My Darling").
+"Lipstick on Your Collar" was recorded in German by Conny as "Lippenstift am Jacket" which reached number 13 in Germany in April 1960 (the single was a double-sided hit with the Rex Gildo duet "Yes, My Darling").
 It was the success of the German version of "Lipstick on Your Collar" that alerted Francis to her potential success singing her singles in other languages: she made her first foreign language recording, that being "Everybody's Somebody's Fool" in German, in April 1960.